SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 ## A QUIC/RTP/AVPF Offer Example

-**Editor's Note:** I still need to clean this example up, after discussion on the rest of the document.
+**Editor's Note:** We will need to clean this example up, after discussion on the rest of the document.

 A complete example of an SDP offer using QUIC/RTP/AVPF might look like: